 S.no Absorption Adsorption 1.
 The distribution of particles inside Since the gas or liquid particles do not enter the bulk of the solid or liquid is inside the bulk, their concentration at the uniform. surface is higher.
 2. It is a bulk phenomenon.
 It is a surface phenomenon 3.
 Absorption occurs at a uniform rate.
-Adsorption is rapid in the beginning and it rate slowly decreases 4.
+Adsorption is rapid in the beginning and its rate slowly decreases 4.
 Endothermic process Exothermic process 5.
 Attainment of equilibrium takes time.
 Equilibrium is easily attained.
 6. There is no direct relation between It depends on surface area.
-Larger the rate of absorption and surface area. surface area, faster is the rate of adsorption.
+Larger the